 With the 750ml bottle, you can make the vanilla extract right in the same bottle.
-There's no need to spend money on individual 4-ounce bottles unless you really want to.
+There's no need to spend money on glass bottles unless you really want to.
 If the bottle contains a speed pourer, the little plastic piece in the neck of the bottle, gently pop it out using a butter knife.

 Cut the vanilla beans in half then slice the beans down the center to split them open.
 If the beans are too dry to split, cut them into 1-inch pieces instead.
 Place all the beans in the bottle with the alcohol.

 Replace the lid and store the bottle in a cool place out of direct sunlight for 2 months.
-Shake the bottle every couple weeks.
+Shake the bottle every couple of weeks.
 The longer you let the vanilla age the stronger the flavor will be.

-How to store homemade vanilla extract?
+How to store homemade vanilla

 Keep the vanilla extract out of direct sunlight.
-I tuck mine away in the pantry for safe keeping.
+I tuck mine away in the pantry for safekeeping.

 If you decide to transfer the vanilla extract to smaller jars, these amber-colored jars are great for protecting the vanilla extract from light.

 You can use the extract as soon as 8 weeks but it will become more rich and flavorful with age.
 For optimal flavor, let the vanilla age for about 6 months.
 If you have the patience, wait 12 months before using it.